JoaoGesser/JoaoGesser/README.md

 Be very welcome to my profile on github :)

 - 🔭 I'm currently working on an ambitious data migration project.
 Doing it from the creation of sprints, team management and software architecture.
 It's been very challenging and fun
-- 🌱 I'm currently studying project structure more focused on java and React js to increase my knowledge in modern frontend
+- 🌱 I'm currently studying project structure more focused on java and go lang
 - 📫 How to reach me: peperomildo@gmail.com
 - ⚡ Fun fact: The Matrix is real